castorini/anserini/docs/approximate-nearestneighbor.md

 However, Lucene is built around inverted indexes of a document collection's (sparse) term–document matrix, which is incompatible with the lower-dimensional dense vectors that are common in deep learning applications.

 To address this gap, we propose techniques that repurpose Lucene's indexing and search pipeline for this task.
-That is, show how to perform approximate nearest-neighbor search on arbitrary dense vectors _directly in Lucene_.
+That is, we show how to perform approximate nearest-neighbor search on arbitrary dense vectors _directly in Lucene_.
 Admittedly, our solutions lack elegance (i.e., they're a bit janky), but they get the job done.
-We demonstrate finding similar word embedding vectors (word2vec and GloVe) as a sample application.
+We demonstrate finding similar word embedding vectors (specifically, [GloVe](https://nlp.stanford.edu/projects/glove/)) as a sample application.

 Anserini provides implementations of two different techniques: _"fake words"_ or _"lexical LSH"_ encodings.
-Additional details, please consult:
+For additional details, please consult:

 + Tommaso Teofili and Jimmy Lin.
 [Lucene for Approximate Nearest-Neighbors Search on Arbitrary Dense Vectors](https://arxiv.org/abs/1910.10208) _arXiv:1910.10208_, October 2019.